SEARCH THIS SITE

 Eyewitness accounts of odd symbols resembling Ancient Egyptian hieroglyphs on wreckage/debris from alleged UFO crashes like the one at Roswell in 1947 are well known inside the UFO field.
 What if instead of writing these were occult symbols?
 What if instead of using physics to travel through space the aliens have developed an alternative science based originally on what we would call magick?

-Chemistry is an example of a science that began as a pseudo science.
+Chemistry is an example of a science that began as a pseudo-science.
 The treating of illnesses with magical potions.
 This was the beginning of treating illnesses with specific drugs to remedy a particular disease or other health problem.

 There is a certain amount of theatrics involved with cases of alien abductions.
 Why would the aliens want to scare the people they are abducting?
 The aliens should be capable of tranquillising the subjects of their experiments, so that they would have no distress or memory at all of anything happening.
 The way we do with animals, for instance, if a large and dangerous zoo animal needed to be seen by a vet.

-It is widely believed in paranormal research circles that poltergeists feed off human fear and anger, and that the best thing to do if you are experience such a haunting is to simply ignore it until the poltergeist runs out of energy effectively.
+It is widely believed in paranormal research circles that poltergeists feed off human fear and anger, and that the best thing to do if you are experiencing such a haunting is to simply ignore it until the poltergeist runs out of energy effectively.
 Could the aliens seen in abductions be using similar paranormal energies generated by negative human emotion to travel between different dimensions?
 Perhaps a non-physical realm where the laws of physics do not apply, making interstellar travel possible?

 One last thought … it is suggestive that the alleged covert group set up by the US Government to study the alleged UFO wreckage found at Roswell in 1947 was called Majestic 12 … as in Magic or Magick 12.